 Location: east side of the park near 72nd St. & 5th Ave.
 View in Map.

-The model boats (whether you have a radio powered sailboat, or a wind-powered sloop) are raced and displayed at Conservatory Water.
+The model boats (whether you have a radio powered sailboat or a wind-powered sloop) are raced and displayed at Conservatory Water.
 Might be a fun activity to do in Central Park with kids.

 Season: April to October (can be extended to November depending on the weather).

 Racing: every Saturday from 10am-1pm, April – October.

 - This pond is a favorite choice of filmmakers.
 This event has appeared in popular tv shows and movies such as Sex and the City, Breakfast at Tiffany’s, The Mirror Has Two Faces, and Stuart Little.